NathanLeonidas/recognAItion/README.md

 ## Warning

-You might need to modify the hard-coded path in python scripts to ensure it points ot the right folder
+You might need to modify the hard-coded paths in python scripts to ensure it points to the right folders.

 ## Results